 The shift from a complete certification to modular certification, now more than ever, allows vendors to identify and support their customer needs based on the specialty care they are currently servicing rather than features that won’t be used by the providers with a complete certification.
 Stay tuned for a future post that breaks down some benefits of a modular certification.

-Sheila Cougras is a Register Nurse with a background in disease management, leadership, and compliance and has been serving as the Director of Product Compliance at Net Health for over 10 years.
+Sheila Cougras is a Registered Nurse with a background in disease management, leadership, and compliance and has been serving as the Director of Product Compliance at Net Health for over 10 years.
 She is an expert in monitoring and interpreting regulations that impact Employee Health, Occupational Medicine, and Urgent Care.
 Prior to working at Net Health, she was a Regional Director of Clinical Operations and Senior Director of Surgical and Perioperative Services.
 One of her latest focuses is keeping up with the changes within the Merit-based Incentive Payment System (MIPs).